Some U.S. governors calling for removal of Russian vodka, products - NewsBreak

 Bars and liquor stores throughout the U.S. and Canada have already begun removing Russian vodka and other liquor from their shelves.
 A handful of governors are now encouraging – and in some cases, ordering – businesses in their states to go even further.

 Ohio Gov. Mike DeWine has ordered the state’s Department of Commerce to stop buying and selling vodka made by Russian Standard, the only Russian-owned vodka distillery selling the spirit in Ohio.
-In a statement from DeWine’s office, the Division of Liquor Control estimates there are approximately 6,400 bottles of Russian vodka currently on sale in the state’s liquor stores, WCMH reports .Aside from vodka, what does the US import from Russia?
+In a statement from DeWine’s office, the Division of Liquor Control estimates there are approximately 6,400 bottles of Russian vodka currently on sale in the state’s liquor stores, WCMH reports .Delta suspends codesharing with Russia’s Aeroflot airline

 Texas Gov. Greg Abbott tweeted Saturday that he is asking members of the state’s Restaurant Association, Package Stores Association and other retailers to “voluntarily remove all Russian products from their shelves.”
 According to KXAN , some have already done so and are even looking to bring in more Ukrainian products.